 The Department of Pharmacy has also established training and education programs to foster the professional development of our pharmacy staff as well as our pharmacy students.

 Residency Training Program

-The department offers American Society of Health-System Pharmacists (ASHP) accredited general practice residency (PGY-1) and specialty practice residency (PGY-2) programs.
+The department offers American Society of Health-System Pharmacists (ASHP) accredited general practice residency (PGY1), PGY1/PGY2 health system pharmacy administration and leadership (HSPAL) and specialty practice residency (PGY2) programs.
 These competitive programs enable our residents to put knowledge into practice while learning from leading pharmacy and medical thought leaders in the country.

 External University Affiliations

 We offer comprehensive training programs for pharmacy students seeking to gain experience in a large academic medical center.
 The Department of Pharmacy is currently affiliated with St. John’s University, Long Island University, and University of the Sciences in Philadelphia (USP).